 A major impediment to bicycle use in San Mateo County is that the road network has been principally designed for the automobile.
 At times and in some locations, this means reduced safety and comfort for bicyclists.
 Comparatively high auto speeds, inadequate shoulder widths, a lack of dedicated street space for cycling, poor signage or road markings, broken or uneven pavement, and difficult to maneuver freeway overpasses and interchanges all present potential safety hazards and discourage bicycle use.
 Another significant obstacle to bicycle use is that bicycle facilities have been created over time by the County and individual cities in a somewhat piecemeal and uncoordinated fashion, resulting in gaps and lack of continuity in the bikeway network.
-Addressing this concern is a key focus of the San Mateo County Comprehensive Bicycle Plan.
-The Countywide Transportation Plan 2040 presents a set of
+Addressing this concern is a key focus of the San Mateo County

-&lt;sup>26 Pucher, John and Buehler, Ralph (2008).
-"Making Cycling Irresistible: Lessons for the Netherlands, Denmark and Germany".
+27 Pucher, John and Buehler, Ralph (2008), "Making Cycling Irresistible: Lessons for the Netherlands, Denmark and Germany."
 Transport Reviews, 28:4, pp. 495-528.

-&lt;sup>27 Kurt, Van Hout (2008).
-"Annex I: Literature search bicycle use and influencing factors in Europe", Universiteit Hasselt, Institut Voor Mobiliteit, EIE-programme 05/016 Intelligent Energy Europe.
+28 Kurt, Van Hout (2008), "Annex I: Literature search bicycle use and influencing factors in Europe," Universiteit Hasselt, Institut Voor Mobiliteit, EIE-programme 05/016 Intelligent Energy Europe.